Can You Repackage MCA Loans?

 No. Defaulting on a business debt is a civil issue, not a criminal one.
 Any threats of arrest are scare tactics and may be illegal.

 Merchant cash advances can feel like a lifeline at first—but for many business owners, they quickly turn into a trap.
-If you’re juggling multiple MCA loans, consolidation may offer temporary relief, but it’s rarely a long-term fix on its own.
+If you’re juggling multiple MCA loans, restructuring may offer temporary relief, but it’s rarely a long-term fix on its own.

 Legal help can make all the difference.
 Whether you need negotiation, defense, or a full exit strategy, we’re here to help.